jamesrhester/PyFormatTransformer/How-To-Use.rst

 The software is bundled with demonstration format adapters for imgCIF and the NeXus NXmx application definition, together with a DDLm dictionary.
+Programmers are advised to consult the test routines in ``TestGenericInput.py`` for examples of use.

 Step 1: Create the transform manager
 ------------------------------------